Virtual Assessment Centre Benefits

-Situational judgement tests lay somewhere between an ability test and personality questionnaire.
+Situational judgement tests lay somewhere between a cognitive ability test and personality questionnaire.
 You will be presented with one scenario at a time and have to choose the best (or sometimes worst) available option.

 Your responses to each scenario are used to build a picture of your style and abilities in relation to analysis, problem-solving and decision-making.